MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-links.md

 `https://teams.microsoft.com/l/entity/<appId>/<entityId>?webUrl=<entityWebUrl>&label=<entityLabel>&context=<context>`

 > [!NOTE]
 > If the bot sends a message containing a `TextBlock` with a deep link, then a new browser tab is opened when the user selects the link.
-This happens in Chrome and in the Microsoft Teams desktop app, both running on Linux.
+This happens in Chrome and in the :::image type="icon" source="../../assets/icons/teams-icon.png" border="false"::: Microsoft Teams desktop app, both running on Linux.
 > If the bot sends the same deep link URL into an `Action.OpenUrl`, then the Teams tab is opened in the current browser tab when the user selects the link.
 A new browser tab isn't opened.

 <!--- TBD: Edit this article.